lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_1_The_GenAI_Toolkit.md

 English: Thank you → Portuguese: Obrigado
 English: I’m hungry → Portuguese:
 ```
+> Note: a prompt can be of more than one type simultaneously, e.g. Prompt 1 above is also a zero-shot prompt.

 ### 1.8 Prompt Comparison

 | Pattern           | Use Case                               | Example Role/Task                              |